Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 Under the harsher weather conditions of 1990, mortality was higher, colony sizes were lower, brood body sizes were smaller, and surviving colonies were more strongly eusocial than under the milder conditions of 1991.

-Kukuk discusses the downside dynamics of social communities where there is a risk of a queen having her eggs cannabalised and replaced by a nest mate.
+Kukuk discusses the downside dynamics of social communities where there is a risk of a queen having her eggs cannibalised and replaced by a nest mate.
 Conversely there are advantages accrued to a colony when an adult non forager remains to guard the nest or where a queen that forages is lost and her brood can be nurtured by a surrogate female.

 …this socially polymorphic species is solitary in inland localities in France and Germany, but eusocial in southwestern France where the climate is warmer and nests are initiated earlier in the summer.

-Some species are not just social (two or more females living in the same nest) but are facultatively eusocial.
+Some species are not just communal (two or more females living in the same nest) but are facultatively eusocial.
 With Halictus sexcinctus the level of sociality varies from communal (simple nest sharing) through to intergenerational colony development where worker castes contribute to provisioning and nurturing queen progeny (a eusocial nest condition).
-In warmer southern Greecexxviii this species is bivoltine (two generations per year).
+In warmer southern Greecexxx this species is bivoltine (two generations per year).
 Instead of being solitary Halictus sexcinctus becomes weakly eusocial.

 Tribe Augochlorini Augochlorine sweat bees